 So, next time you are in the mood for a cold treat, whip up your own vanilla frappuccino instead of heading to a coffee shop.
 I promise you won’t regret making this copycat Starbucks vanilla bean frappe!

 You aren’t going to believe how easy this vanilla bean frappuccino recipe truly is.
 There is only one easy step.

-Step 1: Combine the ice cubes, half and half, sweetener, coconut milk, vanilla, and xanthan gum in a high-quality blender.
+Step 1: Combine the ice cubes, half and half (or heavy whipping cream), sweetener, coconut milk, vanilla, and xanthan gum in a high-quality blender.
 Mix until smooth and creamy.
 Drink right away and enjoy!

 Yep!
 You read that right, just one step, and you will be sipping on this amazing drink.